 - Dealing with the Unknown: The rapid pace of AI change forces constant adaptation, heightening stress and requiring resilience-building strategies to combat AI anxiety.

-Mental health is a key component of overall health for Gen Z, and addressing young people’s mental health requires attention to mental illnesses, mental health conditions, and the role of spiritual health as a potential protective factor or area for further research.
+Mental health is a key component of overall health for Gen Z, and addressing a young person’s mental health requires attention to mental illnesses, mental health conditions, and the role of spiritual health as a potential protective factor or area for further research.

 For those experiencing severe symptoms, FasPsych Telepsychiatry stands out as the best treatment option, providing access to various specialists that wouldn’t otherwise be available in many areas, along with therapists to help deal with these issues through flexible, virtual care that’s as effective as in-person sessions.